Keeping legal investigations organized is critical to success

 Legal Files also offers features for risk management and risk prevention.
 By tracking important information, the software can help organizations and legal departments spot trends.
 With this knowledge, both legal and non-legal employees can provide education on issues and develop employee trainings.
 The result is that organizations can be proactive, rather than reactive.

 The risk management aspect of Legal Files can also be useful in developing public education and outreach campaigns.
-By looking at the data collected by the software system for legal investigations, organizations and legal departments can identify trends, which indicate problems and areas of need.
+By looking at the data collected by the investigation case management software, organizations and legal departments can identify trends, which indicate problems and areas of need.
 With this information, employees can develop educational programs to help spread knowledge to prevent these problems in the future.

 How to find out more about software for investigations